leonrode/twosudoku-client/README.md

 ## Contact

 Bugs?
-Suggesstions?
+Suggestions?
 Feel free to email me [here](mailto:leon.rode13@gmail.com) or on Discord at lionrocker#3960.